jsfehler/renpy-encyclopaedia/docs/_build/html/_sources/getting-started.rst.txt

 ~~~~~~~~~~~~~~~

 An Encyclopaedia can either be created in an `"init python:" <https://www.renpy.org/doc/html/python.html#init-python-statement>`_ block
-or in a `"python" <https://www.renpy.org/doc/html/python.html#python-statement>`_ block inside the start label.
+or in a `"python" <https://www.renpy.org/doc/html/python.html#python-statement>`_ block inside a label (usually the start label).

-The difference is that the former is a global Encyclopaedia: Reading and unlocking entries at any point will affect the Encyclopaedia permanently.
+The difference is that the former is a global Encyclopaedia.
+It's initialized when the application is opened and can be accessed even if the player hasn't started a new game yet.
+(ie: From the main menu).
+Since it runs outside of the normal game flow, global Encyclopaedias must use `persistent data <https://www.renpy.org/doc/html/persistent.html>`_ to save their state.
+As a result, a global Encyclopaedia's state will not be bound to any particular save game.

 The latter is local; the state of the Encyclopaedia will be different across every saved game.

-Global Encyclopaedia's must use `persistent data <https://www.renpy.org/doc/html/persistent.html>`_ to save their state.
+The state of the Encyclopaedia is saved when the player saves their game.
+A local Encyclopaedia can only be accessed from within a new game.
+It should never be accessed from the main menu.

 Creating the Encyclopaedia object
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-After deciding what type of Encyclopaedia you want, now you need to initialize one with the Encyclopaedia object.
+After deciding what type of Encyclopaedia you want, now you need to create one with the Encyclopaedia object.

 This is the top-level container for all your entries.